syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Customization.md

 # Customization of SfEffectsView

-The [`SfEffectsView`] control provides support to customize the corner radius, animation duration, color and more.
+The [`SfEffectsView`] control provides support to customize the corner radius, animation duration, color, and more.
 This section explains how to customize the effects view control.

 ## RippleAnimationDuration